 What is menopause?

 The term 'menopause' literally means the last menstrual period.
-The time leading up to this last period is referred to as the menopausal transition or climacteric.
+The time leading up to this last period is referred to as the menopausal transition.
 The time following menopause is referred to as post-menopause.
 The term peri-menopause is used to refer to the time leading up to as well as the 12 months after the last period.
 In this fact sheet, we have endeavoured to use the terms most appropriate but do also refer to menopause in a general sense when suitable to do so.

 Menopause is a normal event in a woman's life.
 It is characterised by hormonal changes and in this way it is similar to life's other significant hormone-related event - menarche (the first period).
 It typically occurs in 'mid-life', between the late 40s and early 50s with the average age being 51.
 Women who smoke tend to experience menopause around two years earlier than non-smokers (1).